hitchyjs/hitchyjs.github.io/src/bootstrap.md

 As a result of triangulation hitchy knows two folders:

 * `<hitchyFolder>` is the folder containing hitchyjs framework installation.
-This information is available as `options.hitchyFolder` on complying with common modules pattern.
+This information is available as `options.hitchyFolder` on complying with common module pattern.
 * `<projectFolder>` is the folder containing custom implementation relying on hitchyjs as well as a custom set of extending components (a.k.a. extensions).
-On using common modules pattern this pathname is available via `options.projectFolder`.
+On using common module pattern this pathname is available via `options.projectFolder`.

 ### Discovery